iamMichaelSmith/Super-Blog-Automation-n8n/README.md

-# Super-Blog

-Perfect.
-Below is a **clean, employment ready project write up** you can paste directly into **Notion and GitHub**.
-It is written to speak to **automation engineer**, **workflow developer**, **AI automation specialist**, and **technical operations** roles.
-No fluff.
-Clear architecture.
-Clear business value.

----

-# SuperBlog

-**Automated Research Driven Blog Generation System**
+Super Blog Automation

-## Project Overview
+Automated Research-Driven Blog Generation System Project Overview

-A stakeholder required a reliable system that could automatically generate **credible, research informed blog content** and deliver it for review without manual intervention.
-The content needed to remain **contextually relevant**, **research grounded**, and **production ready**, while minimizing human time spent on drafting, formatting, and sourcing.
+A stakeholder required a reliable system that could automatically generate credible, research-informed blog content and deliver it for review without manual intervention.
+The content needed to remain contextually relevant, research grounded, and production ready, while minimizing human time spent on drafting, formatting, and sourcing.

-SuperBlog was designed to solve this by combining **AI orchestration**, **external research tools**, and **email automation** into a single end to end workflow using **n8n**.
+Super Blog Automation was designed to solve this by combining AI orchestration, external research tools, and email automation into a single end to end workflow using n8n.

 The result is a system that produces structured blog articles based on real research inputs and sends the final output directly to email for stakeholder approval.

----
+What You Need To Run This

+To import and execute this workflow, you will need access to the following services and credentials.

+Required

+n8n (Cloud or self-hosted)

+OpenAI API key
+Used for planning, keyword extraction, writing sections, editing, and title generation.

+Tavily API key
+Used for web research and source discovery.

+Perplexity API key
+Used for research grounding and structured research summaries.

+Gmail OAuth credentials (or Gmail node configured in n8n) Used to email the finished blog to a recipient.

+Optional

+SerpAPI key
+Used for additional search coverage.
+Helpful but not required if Tavily and Perplexity are sufficient.

+Setup and Installation

+Import the workflow JSON into n8n:

+Workflows → Import from file → select the workflow JSON

+Attach credentials inside n8n:

+OpenAI credential on all OpenAI nodes

+Tavily credential on Tavily nodes

+Perplexity credential on Perplexity nodes

+Gmail OAuth credential on the Gmail node

+Optional SerpAPI credential if enabled

+Update recipient email:

+Change the Gmail node Send To field to your preferred approval address

+Run a test:

+Execute workflow

+Submit the form with a topic, tone, audience, and notes

+Confirm the email arrives with the final blog HTML

+Security Notes

+This repo intentionally excludes private data.

+No API keys are stored

+No Gmail OAuth tokens are stored

+Workflow exports should remove credentials blocks before publishing to GitHub

+Replace any personal emails with placeholders before sharing

-## Business Problem
+Business Problem

 Manual blog creation introduced several issues:

-* Inconsistent research quality
+Inconsistent research quality

-* High time cost for drafting and formatting
+High time cost for drafting and formatting

-* Difficulty scaling content production
+Difficulty scaling content production

-* No standardized process for source validation
+No standardized process for source validation

-* Delays in stakeholder review cycles
+Delays in stakeholder review cycles

 The stakeholder needed a solution that:

-* Reduced human involvement
+Reduced human involvement

-* Ensured research-backed content
+Ensured research-backed content

-* Produced consistent structure and tone
+Produced consistent structure and tone

-* Delivered outputs directly to decision makers
+Delivered outputs directly to decision makers

----

-## Solution Summary
+Solution Summary

-SuperBlog is an **event driven automation workflow** that:
+Super Blog Automation is an event-driven automation workflow that:

-1. Collects structured input from a stakeholder
+Collects structured input from a stakeholder

-2. Performs external research
+Performs external research using search tools

-3. Generates SEO aware blog content
+Generates SEO aware blog content using LLM orchestration

-4. Assembles the final article
+Assembles the final article in HTML

-5. Emails the result automatically
+Emails the result automatically for stakeholder review

-The system acts as a **content production pipeline**, not just a text generator.
+The system acts as a content production pipeline, not just a text generator.

----

-## Key Technologies Used
+Key Technologies Used

-* **n8n** for workflow orchestration
+n8n for workflow orchestration

-* **OpenAI (GPT models)** for content generation
+OpenAI GPT models for content generation and editing

-* **Tavily** for web research
+Tavily for web research

-* **Perplexity** for contextual research grounding
+Perplexity for contextual research grounding

-* **SerpAPI** for additional search context
+SerpAPI for supplemental research coverage

-* **Gmail API** for automated delivery
+Gmail API for automated delivery

-* **JSON structured outputs** for data reliability
+JSON structured outputs for reliability and automation safety

----

-## High Level Architecture
+High-Level Architecture

 The workflow is modular and follows a clear pipeline pattern:

-**Input → Research → Planning → Writing → Assembly → Delivery**
+Input → Research → Planning → Writing → Assembly → Delivery

 Each stage is isolated, making the system easier to debug, scale, and extend.

----

-## Node by Node Breakdown

-### 1. Form Trigger (Input Layer)

-**Purpose:**
-Captures stakeholder requirements.

-**What it does:**

-* Collects Topic
-* Collects Tone
-* Collects Target Audience
-* Collects Notes or context

-This ensures the system starts with structured, non-ambiguous input.

----

-### 2. Research Tools (Data Enrichment Layer)

-**Tools Used:** Tavily, Perplexity, SerpAPI

-**Purpose:**
-Provide factual grounding and reduce hallucinated content.

-**What they do:**

-* Search relevant web sources
-* Provide current context
-* Supply data for SEO keyword extraction
-* Assist AI agents during planning and writing

-These tools are injected into the workflow as **AI tools**, allowing the language model to pull real world information.

----

-### 3. Blog Agent (Planning Layer)

-**Purpose:**
-Create a narrative structure for the blog.

-**What it does:**

-* Analyzes topic, tone, audience, and research context
-* Generates a logical table of contents
-* Ensures the first section hooks the reader with a scenario or question
-* Maintains storytelling flow across sections

-This prevents disorganized or generic blog structures.

----

-### 4. Keyword Extractor (SEO Layer)

-**Purpose:**
-Extract SEO relevant keywords based on research output.

-**What it does:**

-* Generates primary keywords (long tail phrases)
-* Generates secondary keywords (supporting phrases)
-* Enforces formatting rules (lowercase, no punctuation)
-* Avoids duplicate or invented terms

-This allows SEO considerations to be injected later without polluting the writing stage.

----

-### 5. Project Planner (Data Structuring Layer)

-**Purpose:**
-Convert the blog outline into machine-readable JSON.

-**What it does:**

-* Splits the table of contents into structured sections
-* Assigns titles and descriptions
-* Outputs clean JSON only

-This step is critical for automation reliability and prevents parsing errors downstream.

----

-### 6. Split Out (Parallelization Layer)

-**Purpose:**
-Process each blog section independently.

-**What it does:**

-* Takes the JSON sections
-* Creates one execution item per section

-This enables scalable writing and prevents cross-contamination between sections.

----

-### 7. Research Team (Content Generation Layer)

-**Purpose:**
-Write the final content for each section.

-**What it does:**

-* Uses research tools for factual grounding
-* Writes clean HTML output
-* Follows strict formatting rules
-* Avoids inline citations and links
-* Produces human-readable, audience-appropriate content

-Each section is written in isolation for consistency.

----

-### 8. Merge and Aggregate (Assembly Layer)

-**Purpose:**
-Recombine all written sections.

-**What it does:**

-* Merges outputs from parallel section writing
-* Aggregates titles and HTML content
-* Preserves the original order

-This ensures the final blog reads cohesively.

----

-### 9. Editor (Final Composition Layer)

-**Purpose:**
-Assemble and polish the final blog.

-**What it does:**

-* Adds a short opening scenario
-* Improves flow and readability
-* Injects static and dynamic SEO keywords
-* Adds required backlinks
-* Builds a Sources section at the end
-* Enforces formatting and length constraints

-This node acts as the final quality control step.

----

-### 10. Title Generator (Presentation Layer)

-**Purpose:**
-Create a compelling blog title.

-**What it does:**

-* Generates a sarcastic, engaging question-style title
-* Matches tone and audience
-* Outputs clean plain text

-This separates content quality from headline optimization.

----

-### 11. Email Delivery (Distribution Layer)

-**Purpose:**
-Deliver the final output to stakeholders.

-**What it does:**

-* Sends the completed HTML blog via email
-* Uses the generated title as the subject
-* Enables immediate review without logging into n8n

-This closes the automation loop.

----

-## Why This Matters for Employers

-This project demonstrates real-world automation skills, including:

-* Workflow orchestration
-* AI agent coordination
-* External API integration
-* Data normalization and validation
-* Parallel processing
-* Modular system design
-* Production-oriented error reduction
-* Business-driven automation thinking

-This is not a demo chatbot.
-It is a **repeatable business system**.

----

-## Final Summary

-SuperBlog was designed to address a real business challenge by leveraging modern automation principles.
-It shows how AI, research APIs, and workflow orchestration can be combined into a scalable, production-ready system that delivers value immediately.

-This project reflects my approach to automation: **clear inputs, controlled outputs, modular design, and business-first thinking**.
+Node by Node Breakdown
+1. Form Trigger

+Purpose: Captures stakeholder requirements.
+What it does: Collects topic, tone, audience, and notes in a structured input format.

+2. Research Tools

+Purpose: Provide factual grounding and reduce hallucinated content.
+Tools: Tavily, Perplexity, optional SerpAPI.
+What they do: Search relevant web sources, provide current context, and supply research material that guides the content pipeline.

+3. Blog Agent

+Purpose: Create a narrative structure for the blog.
+What it does: Produces a logical table of contents that flows naturally and starts with a hook designed for the target audience.

+4. Keyword Extractor

+Purpose: Extract SEO relevant keywords based on research output.
+What it does: Produces primary and secondary keyword lists with formatting constraints to support search intent and on page SEO consistency.

+5. Project Planner

+Purpose: Convert the blog outline into machine readable JSON.
+What it does: Transforms the outline into structured sections with clear titles and descriptions, enabling repeatable automation.

+6. Split Out

+Purpose: Process each blog section independently.
+What it does: Creates one item per section to support scalable section writing.

+7. Research Team

+Purpose: Write the final content for each section.
+What it does: Uses research tools for grounding, outputs HTML, follows tone and audience rules, and generates clean structured section content.

+8. Merge and Aggregate

+Purpose: Recombine all written sections.
+What it does: Merges parallel section outputs, aggregates section content, and preserves ordering for coherent assembly.

+9. Editor

+Purpose: Assemble and polish the final blog.
+What it does: Adds an intro hook, improves flow, injects SEO keywords, enforces output formatting and constraints, adds backlinks, and builds the final Sources section.

+10. Title Generator

+Purpose: Create a compelling title aligned with the stakeholder voice.
+What it does: Generates a question style title matching tone and audience.

+11. Email Delivery

+Purpose: Deliver the final output to stakeholders.
+What it does: Emails the completed HTML blog using the generated title as the subject, enabling immediate review without logging into n8n.

+Why This Matters for Employers

+This project demonstrates production-relevant automation and workflow engineering skills:

+Workflow orchestration and event-driven automation

+LLM orchestration with structured outputs and constraints

+API integration across multiple services

+Modular pipeline design and separation of concerns

+Scalable processing using split and merge patterns

+Output validation and production-minded delivery workflows

+This is a repeatable automation system that aligns technical execution with business goals.

+Final Summary

+Super Blog Automation was built to address a real business need by combining research tooling, AI generation, and workflow automation.
+It demonstrates a structured approach to building scalable pipelines with clear inputs, controlled outputs, and stakeholder delivery built in.